Mavlarn/vantiq-sftp-connector/README.md

 ## Usage
-1. register SFTP Source with ProtoBuf
+1. register SFTP Source type
 2. create a source in VANTIQ
 3. start the connector